-Politico quotes Ami Copeland on Sen. Warren’s fund-raising strategy
+Politico Quotes EVP Ami Copeland on Senator Warren’s Fund-Raising Strategy

 When Politico wrote an analysis of Presidential Candidate Sen. Elizabeth Warren’s decision to block big donors from having access to her presidential campaign, they reached out to a number of national political fund-raising experts including Resolute’s Ami Copeland.